 Rhodanthe is a pretty little annual that blooms from spring and until the first frosts, offering magnificent pink inflorescences with a yellow center.

-A roster of Rhodanthe facts
+Key Rhodanthe facts

 Name – Helipterum roseum